Related Churches within the area and contact information from external sources such as Crockfords can be found below.

 Putley Church

 Welcome to our Church.
-The Nave lights are on the left of the main door and the Chancel lights by the door to the vestry; please switch off when you leave.
+The lights are left on visitor setting so will automatically switch on and off.
 There is a Visitors’ book that we hope you will use.
 If you have a particular interest in the Church or Churchyard do please give your address.

 If there is a more delightfully situated country church In England, I want to see it!
 Putley's church stands in rural splendour, reflected in a small pond, surrounded by tall trees and farm fields.
 In such an idyllic setting you might expect to find an ancient church, but the current church (dedication unknown) is largely the work of Victorian architect Thomas Blashill of London, begun in 1875.
 Blashill's design is a lovely example of 'High Church', or Anglo-Catholic style, incorporating pieces of an earlier medieval church on the site, including several 13th century windows and a piscina of similar age. - Britain Express